Katie Holmes, James Van Der Beek and ‘Dawson’s Creek’ cast to reunite for charity script reading

 Tony-nominee Williams and “Dawson’s Creek” show creator Kevin Williamson are among the producers of the live reading.

-F Cancer is a nonprofit organization that raises awareness about early cancer detection and prevention, and creates positive, life-changing experiences for cancer fighters, according to its website.
+F Cancer is a nonprofit organization that advances health equity through early cancer detection and prevention, and provides resources to navigate, manage and cope with cancer, according to its website.

 By Dan Heching, CNN